Casehero

 To get the FCFE, we assumed the earnings before taxes (EBIT) to grow at 3.6%2 until eternity and added the constant interest payment.
 By using the Gordon growth formula and subtracting the outstanding debt in the year 1993, we find a terminal value of equity to be $389.04 million.

-This approach is repeated until 1987 when we found a value of equity at the closing of $87.08 million.
+This approach was repeated until 1987, when we found a value of equity at the closing of $87.08 million.
 By subtracting the initial amount invested of $20 million, we find a positive Net Present Value (NPV) of $67.08 million.

 Non-Zero Debt Beta and its Impact